 Key message 10: To reduce the risk of choking, always stay with your baby while they are eating and never offer small round foods

 Always stay with your baby when they are eating.
-Remember to keep your baby sitting in an upright position, well supported (e.g. in a high chair) and facing forwards, when feeding solid foods.
+Remember to keep your baby sitting in an upright position, well supported (such as in a high chair) and facing forwards, when feeding solid foods.
 This will help to reduce the risk of choking.
 There are a number of things you can do to reduce the risk of your baby coming to any harm during complementary feeding:

 - Cook hard fruit and vegetables, such as raw apple and raw carrot, before offering as finger foods.
 Small round foods, such as grapes and cherry tomatoes, should be cut into smaller pieces rather than given whole.
-Foods with skin (e.g. sausages) or bones (e.g. fish) can also be a choking hazard.
+Foods with skin (like sausages) or bones (like fish) can also be a choking hazard.
 Care should be taken to remove any stones, pips, skin and bones before feeding these types of foods to your baby.

 - Remember to defrost frozen food in the fridge or in a microwave on the defrost setting, and do not refreeze.
 Food should be heated thoroughly until it is piping hot all the way through.
 Let it cool down and make sure you check the temperature before giving to your baby.
 Food should not be reheated more than once.
-Throw away any leftover food that isn't eaten.
+Throw away any leftover food that is not eaten.